Buy A License Renew Your Boat Registration Pay Fines/Restitution

 The spawning stock of red drum is measured with a spawning potential ratio (SPR), simply put, the number of red drum available to spawn relative to the population if they were not fished.
 While the current red drum SPR is above the limit of 20%, it has been declining since 2005 as fewer red drum “escape” to the offshore population.
 Since red drum are a long-lived species (39 years in Louisiana), recovery times will be long even if escapement rates rebound quickly as there is a lag between juvenile fish leaving the estuary between ages 4 and 5 and those fish living out their lifespan to 39 years old.

-Escapement rates will need to be increased through management measures to rebuild the red drum population and prevent it from declining below the SPR limit in nearshore and offshore waters.
-While escapement rates can recover to management targets relatively quickly with action (3 to 5 years), recovery of the spawning stock to above management targets could take until the year 2050 given the life span of red drum.
+Escapement rates are expected to increase through recent management actions to stabilize the red drum population at or above target levels and prevent it from declining below the SPR limit.
+While escapement rates are expected to increase back to the management target relatively quickly with action (3 to 5 years), stabilization of the spawning stock to or above the management target could take until the year 2050 given the life span of red drum.